 The preparation of financial statements in conformity with MFRS requires the use of certain critical accounting estimates and assumptions that affect the reported amount of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amount of revenues and expenses during the reported period.
-It also requires Directors to exercise their judgment in the process of applying the Group and Company's accounting policies.
-Although these estimates and judgment are based on the Directors' best knowledge of current events and actions, actual results may differ.
-The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 2.2.
+It also requires Directors to exercise their judgement in the process of applying the Group's and Company's accounting policies.
+Although these estimates and judgement are based on the Directors' best knowledge of current events and actions, actual results may differ.
+The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 2.2.

-Accounting standards, amendments to accounting standards and IC interpretations that are effective for the Group and the Company's financial period beginning on or after 1 January 2019 are as follows:
+Amendments to accounting standards that are effective for the Group's and the Company's financial year beginning on or after 1 July 2021 are as follows: